-The ALIRP Education and Advocacy committee will host a virtual book club on zoom from 7-8 PM.
-The book is called When Stars Are Scattered, a graphic novel about a young boy growing up in a refugee camp.
-This event is being co-sponsored by The Literacy Council of Central Alabama, UAB Institute for Human Rights, UAB Sparkman Center for Global Health, the Birmingham Islamic Society, and Helping Hand for Relief and Development. .
+On June 1, 2022, the ALIRP Education and Advocacy committee hosted a virtual book club on zoom.
+The book, When Stars are Scattered, is a graphic novel about a young boy growing up in a refugee camp.
+This event was co-sponsored by The Literacy Council of Central Alabama, UAB Institute for Human Rights, UAB Sparkman Center for Global Health, the Birmingham Islamic Society, and Helping Hand for Relief and Development. .
 This graphic novel is by Omar Mohamed and Victoria Jamieson and it was a National Book Award Finalist.
 This remarkable non-fiction story is about a young, Somali refugee boy growing up in Dadaab (Kenya), the third largest refugee camp in the world.
 The story is told from the perspective of a child.
 The novel is recommended for children ages 10 and up.
 Therefore, we thought it would be a wonderful way to honor refugee children on International Children’s Day.
 The book is available in multiple formats, including a paperback, kindle, or audio book.
-The audiobook does not have photos like the graphic novel, but it does have an immersive experience that uses music and sounds which can be heard on the publisher’s website.
+The audiobook does not have photos like the graphic novel, but it does have an immersive experience that uses music and sounds which can be heard on the publishers website.